Knowledge Hub

 Commercial mediation – A guide for shareholders and business owners

 Commercial mediation differs from other types of alternative dispute resolution methods in several ways, but arguably its key characteristic is that the mediator is not expected to make a final decision about the dispute.
 Instead, the goal of the mediator is to encourage the parties in conflict to move toward settlement.
-We’ve put together this guide, along with a video explainer from dispute resolution expert, Ian Carson, to help you understand the following main points about the mediation process.

 What is commercial mediation?

 The process, like other forms of alternative dispute resolution, is flexible and voluntary.
-Essentially, an independent person is appointed to act as a mediator in your case.
+An independent person is appointed to act as a mediator in your case.
 He or she then works closely with you and your opponent to see if an agreement can be found to bring the dispute to an end.

 The consequences of refusing to engage in mediation can be costly for the party who has chosen not to participate.
 The court expects parties to think about alternative ways to resolve a dispute before beginning court action and mediation is often one of the processes it’s strongly encouraged that parties engage in, so it’s advisable to think very carefully about your reasons if you choose not to engage with it.
 If the matter goes to court, the judge will want to know what those reasons are and even if you’re ultimately successful in the court case, the judge might decide not to award you costs or could potentially even order you to pay part of the costs of the other party.

-Preparing for commercial mediation
+How to prepare for commercial mediation

 It’s important to ensure that you’re as ready as possible to engage in the commercial mediation process and good preparation is key.
 Some of the main things you can do to prepare well are as follows: